🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 BEFORE TAKING THE ADVICE on this blog or any place on the internet, you need to speak with your healthcare provider.
 It is important that they know what medications you ARE taking and your health care provider can give you recommendations based on specifics about YOU.

 I am really writing this article to help you understand WHY your nose feels stuffy, and why your doctor might say not to talk anything for it.

-While pregnant patients are at an increased risk from Sudafed, there are also other reasons not to take this medication (like high blood pressure).
+While pregnant patients are at an increased risk from Sudafed, there are also other reasons not to take this medication (like high blood pressure, or diabetes).
 I think a lot of us think that if a medication is sold over the counter, it is safe — but many of them can have side effects due to your unique circumstances in your body.
 So, talk with your provider or pharmacist before starting anything new, pregnant or not.